Skip to Content

 But in case you still have some energy and want to squeeze every minute out of your time here, may I suggest having fun at one of the many theme parks in the area?
 Check this out.

 Xcaret is an eco-archeological theme park full of impressive landscapes and natural riches.
-At the park, you can take part in dozens of activities in the jungle, underground rivers, cenotes, or the Caribbean Sea facing it.
+At the park, you can take part in dozens of activities in the jungle, underground rivers, cenotes, or the beautiful Caribbean Sea.

-Among the activities to be enjoyed are ziplining, snorkeling, kayaking through underground caverns, exploring natural sanctuaries, and witnessing traditional Mayan ceremonies.
+Among the activities are ziplining, snorkeling, and kayaking through underground caverns.
+You can also explore natural sanctuaries, and witness traditional Mayan ceremonies.
 There’s a lot more, of course!

-➤ Xcaret is near Playa del Carmen, about 60 km (37 miles) from Tulum, so it requires a day trip.
-To get priority access and forget about figuring out how to get there, this Xcaret Day Trip with Transportation will make things a lot easier.
+▶️ Xcaret is near Playa del Carmen, about 60 km (37 miles) from Tulum, so it requires a day trip.
+To get priority access and transfers included, book this Priority Access: Xcaret Day Trip, Transportation, and Cultural Night Show.
 You just focus on having fun! ➥ BOOK IT NOW

-➤ If you have your own vehicle or prefer arranging transportation independently, I still recommend getting tickets in advance, since Xcaret is a wildly popular destination.
-This Fast-track Ticket for Xcaret will help you skip the line and get full access to all the attractions within the park. ➥ BUY IT NOW
+▶️ If you have a car or prefer to arrange transportation independently, I still recommend getting tickets in advance.
+Xcaret is a wildly popular destination!
+This Xcaret Plus Admission grants you full access to the attractions, as well as free parking, a buffet lunch, and beverages. ➥ BUY IT NOW

 Xplor is an adventure park that is sure to provide you with adrenaline for days!
 Located right next to Xcaret, Xplor offers unforgettable adventures across the Mayan jungle.